ikim025/ucr-cs100/textbook/using-bash/file-permission/README.md

 In the diagram of filesystem, you will see `home` directory which is a group directory.
 In this directory in the picture, there is four usernames: rick, anna, emmy and bob -- in the lab, you will see `csgrads csmajs grads` in the `home` directory.
-In this group of members, you don't have right access those directories, only I have right access to the /home/csgrads/sjin010, which is my account.
+In this group of members, you don't have right access those directories, only we have right access to the /home/csgrads/sjin010, which is my account.
 ![screenshot-sjin010 tango-18](https://cloud.githubusercontent.com/assets/9039778/5337107/992c241a-7e79-11e4-9ed3-2019375cd4fb.png)

 So this is how users protect themselves from each other in a server.
 In a personal computer, there is usually only one group and one user in the `home` directory.

 ##Changing permission